alx741/vinfo/README.md

 ## Why?

-The traditional GNU *Info* program has a 'vi mode', but lets face it, it's just not good enough; it's very limited and ugly.
+The traditional GNU *Info* program has a 'vi mode', but let's face it, it's just not good enough; it's very limited and ugly.

 That is where *Vinfo* comes in, leveraging Vim's help-files format and